-This is a multipurpose stump killer that you can use for a broad range of projects around your home.
+This is a multipurpose stump remover that you can use for a broad range of projects around your home.
 For example, you can use it as a stump killer, but you can also use it to clear out your drains, clean your ponds, and kill tree roots.
 This bag will give you roughly five treatments using two pounds of the mix for each one, and this makes it moderately priced.

-The packaging on this stump killer is a problem because it interferes with the actual amount of crystals you get.
+The packaging on this stump remover is a problem because it interferes with the actual amount of crystals you get.
 For example, instead of the full 10 pounds of tree killer, you may end up getting closer to 9.
 This is a full 10% shortage that can really make it difficult to get a good bang for your buck, especially if you have more than one tree stump to treat.

 - Easy to apply and distribute

 - Able to use it for several different purposes

 - Packaging may cause you to get less than the full 10 pounds

 Anyone who wants a budget stump killer should look no further than this option.
 This stump remover comes in an eight-ounce bottle as a concentrate that will control and kill vines, woody plants, and broadleaf weeds.
 There is an applicator brush in the bottle that makes it easy to ensure you get even coverage.

 Another bonus of this application brush is that it prevents you from accidentally getting this chemical on any foliage or plants around the tree stump.
 It’ll specifically kill the nuisance growth in and around the tree stump.
 However, one big reason this chemical won’t harm desirable foliage is because it’s not a very strong solution.
 Instead, you’ll treat the tree stump several times to ensure you kill it.
 This is more time-consuming, but this tree killer does save your plants.